serviceprototypinglab/cndbbench/README.md

 - MySQL
 - Postgres

-Also, you can use compatible interfaces with the previous one, e.g. Aurora with MySQL or DocumentDB with MongoDB.
+Also, you can use DBaaS with interfaces compatible with the previous databases, e.g. Aurora with MySQL or CosmosDB with MongoDB.

-We have used the next configurations:
+We have used the following configurations in our research:

 - MongoDB local
 - MongoDB cloud (Kubernetes)